 - Now you're ready to begin the next step in your career with a summer institute, online course, or in a group cohort.

-It is your responsibility to track your own progress through your degree program using the Academic Calendar and your program planner, paying careful attention to degree requirements, regulations, and important dates.
+It is also your responsibility to track your own progress through your degree program using the Academic Calendar and your program planner, paying careful attention to degree requirements, regulations, and important dates.

 As a Full-time student, you should check our course list or Acadia Central to confirm your courses' start and end dates.